-In the configuration shown in Table 12, Actor switch port 7 and port 8 aggregate to form an LACP trunk group with Partner switch port 1 and port 2.
+In the configuration shown in Table 11, Actor switch port 7 and port 8 aggregate to form an LACP trunk group with Partner switch port 1 and port 2.

 LACP automatically determines which member links can be aggregated and then aggregates them.
 It provides for the controlled addition and removal of physical links for the link aggregation.
-Up to 64 ports can be assigned to a single LAG, but only 16 ports can actively participate in the LAG at a given time.